0Zeta/HaliteIV-Bot/WRITEUP.md

 Every turn we calculate different sets of player scores, taking different metrics into account, to see who is most likely to win, who has the biggest navy, who has the greatest map presence, etc.
 The resulting rankings are used for several decisions, for example we don't want to place a shipyard next to a player that has way more ships, but we want to punish greedy bots with a low ship count that start banking up halite too early by attacking them.
 Another important point is that we boost the hunting scores for players that are competing for the same place as we are.
 For example we attack the player with the second highest player when we are first and we try to at least finish in the third place by attacking the worst bot besides us when we are far behind.

+### Tuning parameters
+At first we used a simple (badly implemented) evolutionary algorithm to tune our parameters, but as our bot got better and better we couldn't use some quickly implemented bots with different strategies anymore and had to play only against our own bots.
+For a while we could still achieve quite okay-ish results by limiting the games to 110 turns, thus improving our early game, but it became clear that we couldn't overcome the problems with this approach, namely symmetry, overfitting and little noise leading to some bot snowballing and winning by chance.
+In the end we manually tuned some parameters and wanted to wait until the last day of the competition to optimize them, but sadly I introduced a critical bug the day before, resulting in very poor performance of our final bots.